Enhanced monitoring of a change in HIV first-line treatment: transitioning from Efavirenz to Dolutegravir (EMEDT study)

 The purpose of the analysis is to

-- Provide a description of the of the differentiated service delivery models (DSD) model implemented in the 3 HIV programs supported by MSF (Malawi-Chiradzulu, Kenya-Ndhiwa and Uganda-Arua) and the achieved coverage of the different services offered under the DSD model and
+- Provide a description of the differentiated service delivery models (DSD) model implemented in the 3 HIV programs supported by MSF (Malawi-Chiradzulu, Kenya-Ndhiwa and Uganda-Arua) and the achieved coverage of the different services offered under the DSD model and

 - Determine the effectiveness of the models-of-care in improving treatment outcomes of adolescents aged 10 to 19 years living with HIV and enrolled in the 3 programs.